 A few years back I began busking, that is played music on the streets of my local town.
 I have played some pretty cool music there, I think.
 People can stop and listen or walk on by.
 It’s their choice.
 Blogging is for me a kind of busking of ideas and other stuff here on my website.
 If you’re interested you can stop and browse and even comment.
 If not, you can click away to someplace else or even unbookmark me.

 The second reason I write is that my extended family is a world wide one.
 Also I have known many many people in the course of my life.
 If any of these people want to take my temperature, see what’s going on in my head, the blog is here for that.

-I know I enjoy checking blogs of others.
+I know I enjoy reading other people’s post on Facebook and checking blogs of others.
 I don’t necessarily expect to be read.
-But judging by the 40 or so hits a day I get I don’t think I’m entirely ignored either.
-If you scroll to the bottom and see my counter, you will see that I have just passed 40 k hits since late 2009.
+But judging by the 40 or so hits a day Google Analytics reports I don’t think I’m entirely ignored either.
 Somebody is opening up my blog in their browser.
 Many thanks to them and you, dear reader.